JGQH/Minesweeper-JS/README.md

 \* *No images yet* \*

 ## To-Do
-- Add method to win or lose the game
+- Display victory or lose message in canvas
-- Add method to play again
-- Add method to increase the amount of tiles